 If a major professor cannot be identified or in the event a major professor is unable or unwilling to continue serving on the student's committee, the student is responsible for finding another major professor from the Department (or equivalent).
 Students who are unable to find a replacement major professor should confer with the Graduate Director for available options (including converting to a non-thesis option if available.)
 If no other options exist, the student may be requested to voluntarily withdraw from the major or may be honorably withdrawn in good academic standing.
 The student and major professor should plan a program of study which, when completed, will satisfy the degree requirements specified.
 A copy of this program of study, signed by the student and professor, must be maintained in the student's department file.

+Co-Major Professors (PROPOSED for discussion)

+Serve equally as Major Professor and share in the responsibilities.
+Co-Major Professors are appropriate when the requested Major Professor is approved as Affiliate Graduate Faculty or is from the academic area of the student, but not from the student’s academic department (or equivalent).

 Major Professors must meet the following requirements: